 Angell, C., 2009.
 Primary school children's perceptions of infant feeding: exploring their awareness using an adapted'draw and write' method.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (Word to PDF conversion (via antiword) conversion from application/msword to application/pdf)|